sct/overseerr/docs/getting-started/installation.md

 # Remove the Overseerr container
 docker rm overseerr

-# Pull the latest update
+# Pull the latest image
 docker pull sctx/overseerr

-# Run the Overseerr container with the same parameters as before
+# Run the Overseerr container with the same parameters originally used to create the container
 docker run -d ...
 ```